cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 ### 7.1 Setting up a Proxy Jump with `cms host`

-Before we start we make sure that you entered your ssh key
+Before we start we make sure that you entered your ssh key.
+Naturally you need to have your ssh-agent running as discussed before.

 ```bash {linenos=table, linenostart=31}
 (ENV3) you@yourlaptop $ ssh-add -D ; ssh-add